Fiserv/banking-hub/docs/fintechs/Know Your Business.md

 **How is it used:** Employ these APIs to create or integrate Know You Business applications with public record databases to authenticate a businesses information such as company name, address, phone, articles of incorporation, and beneficial owners.

-**Potential uses:** KYB Apps that provide business customer verifucation services.
+**Potential uses:** KYB Apps that provide business customer verification services.

 Begin the integration with following services of Identity Verification domain in API Explorer:

-* Business Watchist
+* Business Watchlist
 * Business ID Authentication
 * Business Verification Address
 * Business Verification Email